nseedio/nseed/lab/WritingGridsOnTheConsole/README.md

 ### ConsoleTables

 Simple and lightweight, would be a perfect candidate for embedding.
 It renders nice tables, but unfortunately does not support the needed formating options like word wrap.

+### Gui.cs

+Another one awesome project, a toolkit with various controls for building rich text user interfaces, but again, not what we need.

 ### CsConsoleFormat